JexieWren/hire-wordpress-fortworth/README.md

 At [Hybrid Web Agency](https://hybridwebagency.com/), understanding the current development needs is pivotal.
 As a leading WordPress development company situated in Fort Worth, our mission is to deliver exceptional expertise.

-To address the scaling hurdles of WordPress and implement a headless architecture, it's imperative to engage skilled [WordPress developers in Fort Worth](https://hybridwebagency.com/fort-worth-tx/hire-wordpress-developers/) proficient in Angular and universal rendering workflows.
+To address the scaling hurdles of WordPress and implement a headless architecture, it's imperative to [Hire WordPress developers in Fort Worth](https://hybridwebagency.com/fort-worth-tx/hire-wordpress-developers/) proficient in Angular and universal rendering workflows.

 This guide explores an optimized universal rendering workflow that seamlessly integrates WordPress as a headless CMS with Angular Universal.